commercetools/commercetools-sdk-typescript/README.md

 ## Best Practices

-We have a doc with a currated list of best practices designed to assist developers on how best to use and develop applications using the JavaScript/TypeScript SDK.
-The best practices doc can be found [here](BEST_PRACTICES.md).
+We have a doc with a curated list of best practices designed to assist developers on how best to use and develop applications using the TypeScript SDK.
+The best practices doc can be found [here](https://docs.commercetools.com/dev-tooling/ts-sdk-best-practices).

 ## Packages